dsyer/presos/decks/cloud-boot-netflix.md

 ## Outline
 * Define microservices
-* Define distributed system problems
+* Outline some distributed system problems
 * Introduce Netflix OSS and its integration with Spring Boot
+* Spring Cloud demos

 ## What are micro-services?
 * Not monolithic :-)